jprjr/mpd-with-chiptunes-like-foobar2000/README.md

 compiling for OSX, tweak to suit your needs.
 The important part is `--enable-gme`

+You'll want MPD > 0.20.11 - before that, there's a bug with chiptune track numbering.

 Some more recommendations:

 Install libsidplayfp and add `--enable-sidplay` for Commodore 64 support (https://sourceforge.net/projects/sidplay-residfp/)